drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-relationships-ef-designer.md

 You can specify how an association maps to the database in the **Mapping Details** window of the EF Designer.

+> [!NOTE]
-> **Note**: You can only map details for the associations that do not have a referential constraint specified.
+> You can only map details for the associations that do not have a referential constraint specified.
 If a referential constraint is specified then a foreign key property is included in the entity and you can use the Mapping Details for the entity to control which column the foreign key maps to.

 ### Create an association mapping